Sikka people

-The Sikka (also Sikkanese, Sika) people are an Indonesian ethnic group native to the region of east central Flores between the Bloh and Napung Rivers.
-In the city of Maumere, the center of the region and capital of the Sikka Regency, Sikka people occupy a separate block.
-The Sikka language, which is a member of the Timor-Ambon languages, is spoken by the Sikka people.
-The Sikka language has at least three recognized dialects, namely Sikka Natar dialect, Sara Krowe dialect and Ata Tana 'Ai or Sara Tana 'Ai dialect.
+The Sikka people, also known as Sikkanese or Sika, are an Austronesian-speaking ethnic group native to the region of east central Flores between the Bloh and Napung rivers in the city of Maumere, the center of the region and capital of the Sikka Regency, where the Sikka people occupy a separate block.
+The Sikka language, which is a member of the Bima–Sumba languages, is spoken by the Sikka people.
+The Sikka language has at least three recognized dialects, namely Sikka Natar, Sara Krowe, and Sara Tana 'Ai.

 History

-Timorese Sika
+Kingdom of Sikka

+Coinciding with the Portuguese colonial period in the archipelago, the Sikka people at that time had their own kingdom, namely the Kingdom of Sikka.
+According to local tradition, its first raja (king) ruled from 1607 after introducing Roman Catholicism, although prior rulers had established themselves at Sikka Natar and spread their rule around modern Sikka.
+The Portuguese which previously held influence over Sikka ceded it to the Dutch in 1859, and the Dutch colonial government established a new center of power at Maumere by the 1910s.

+Sikkanese of Timor

-A group of mestizo from Sikka and Europeans settled in 1851 as a voluntary recruits from the UK according to Sikka Dili over in Portuguese Timor.
-In that year, the Portuguese government had José Joaquim Lopes de Lima to sign a treaty with the Netherlands concluded that the west of Timor, Flores island and other areas of the Lesser Sunda Islands are ceded to them.
+A group of mestizo from Sikka and Europeans settled in 1851 as a voluntary recruits from the UK according to the Dili Sikkanese over in Portuguese Timor.
+In that year, the Portuguese government had José Joaquim Lopes de Lima to sign a treaty with the Netherlands concluded that the west of Timor, Flores, and other areas of the Lesser Sunda Islands are ceded to them.
 This agreement was later confirmed by the Treaty of Lisbon in 1859.
-The Sika people are formed in addition to the Bidau and Moradores as one of the three people groups that make up the Portuguese Armed Forces in the colony.
+The Sikka people are formed in addition to the Bidau and Moradores as one of the three people groups that make up the Portuguese Armed Forces in the colony.
 All three ethnic groups lived in separate districts of the capital.
-As for language they still retained their original Malay language, but later switched to a Creole Portuguese.
+As for language they still retained their original Malay language, but later switched to a Portuguese creole.
 Today they have been absorbed into the same population and do not form their own distinct group anymore.

 Religion

-Most Sika people are Roman Catholicism.
-Many Sika people residing in the interior retain their traditional ancestral worship.
+Most the Sikka people are Roman Catholicism.
+Many of those living in the interior still maintain their traditional ancestor worship practices.
+Maumere, the main settlement of the Sikka people, known as the most famous Catholic town in Indonesia, along with Larantuka, so it is known as the "Rome of Indonesia" or "Rome of the East".

 Culture

-Sika people are part of the indigenous population of the Flores island.
+The Sikka people are part of the indigenous population of the Flores island.
 The material culture of the mountaineers retained more traditional elements than on the coast, especially in the western part, where the Catholic mission worked actively since the 17th century; where it is here that their culture acquired European features.